Complainants into Labour Party bullying and intimidation granted appeal

 Complainants whose allegations of improper behaviour were dismissed by the Labour Party have been granted an independent appeal, along with funding for legal advice.

-Labour Party president Nigel Haworth announced the new policy this evening, a tacit acknowledgement that the party failed to adequately look after those people who alleged bullying and intimidation by a Labour staffer.
+Labour Party president Nigel Haworth announced the new policy on Monday night, a tacit acknowledgement that the party failed to adequately look after those people who alleged bullying and intimidation by a Labour staffer.

-It followed Prime Minister Jacinda Ardern's comments this afternoon that there should be an independent expert to look into serious complaints against the party.
+It followed Prime Minister Jacinda Ardern's comments that there should be an independent expert to look into serious complaints against the party.

 Seven formal complaints were laid with the party and up to 12 people made general complaints about a Labour staffer who works in the parliamentary precinct.